stylify/web/content/docs/get-started/index.md

 Stylify CSS doesn't ship with any "Fancy Pants" shortcuts, color themes and predefined typography.
 You might be asking why, so here are a few explanations for start:
 - **Shortcuts**: They are hard to remember and impractical.
 Yes, using them means less typing and shorter class attributes for the cost of studying syntax (which is easy to forget) and increased complexity.
-- **Color palettes**: Stylify doesn't provide any because they doesn't match design needs in most cases and you have to get them from project designer, downloaded theme or generate them on your own using some tool like <nuxt-link to="/snippets/snippets/material-theme">Material Theme Builder</nuxt-link>.
+- **Color palettes**: Stylify doesn't provide any because they doesn't match design needs in most cases.
+When working on a project, you will also have to get them from project designer, downloaded theme or generate them on your own using some tool like <nuxt-link to="/snippets/snippets/material-theme">Material Theme Builder</nuxt-link>.
 - **Typography**: The same as color palettes.
 You can find some <nuxt-link to="/snippets/assets/fonts">typography tools and assets</nuxt-link> and <nuxt-link to="/snippets/snippets/stylify#variables">typography snippets</nuxt-link> in Stlyify docs.
 - To sum it up, the goal is to stick as much as possible with the native CSS syntax without unnecessary predefined configuration that is practically useless and overvalued.